This post may contain affiliate links. Please see my disclosure policy for details.

 This palace served as a principal residence of Scottish Royalty since the 16th century and today is the official residence of the British Monarch in Scotland, Queen Elizabeth II.

-But, the best spot is the ruined Augustinian Holyrood Abbey that was founded in the 12th century.
+But, the best spot is the ruined Augustinian Holyrood Abbey which was founded in the 12th century.
 Although most fell into decay, you can still capture the beautiful cloisters that once stood.

 It’s not a cheap place to visit, but the displays are well worth the money.
 If you didn’t want to enter, you can catch a glimpse of the palace from Holyrood Park and Calton Hill!